Shapy-Sees/iroh/README.md

+This project is written 100% by Claude AI ... so far.

 # Iroh 🍵

 An AI operator for your vintage telephone, bringing the latest technology of the 19th century to your smart home.